DataVertex Candidate Search API

 start = response['data']['pagination']['next_start']

-4. Store Candidate IDs
+4. Store LinkedIn URL

-candidate_ids = [profile['id'] for profile in response['data']['profiles']]
+linkedin_url = [profile['linkedin_url'] for profile in response['data']['profiles']]

 5. Monitor Your Credits